ellenhvn/trustworthy-ai-training-dn22/README.md

 However, not all the loans are promptly returned and hence it is important for a bank to closely monitor and understand loan applications so that they know which loans to reject and which to approve.

-This notebook explains machine learning models that use the German credit data set (https://archive.ics.uci.edu/ml/datasets/statlog+(german+credit+data)).
+For this workshop we use the German credit data set (https://archive.ics.uci.edu/ml/datasets/statlog+(german+credit+data)).
 It contains details of 1000 loan applicants with 20 attributes and the classification whether an applicant is considered a "good" or a "bad" credit risk (target).

 We use a credit approval example case with different personas involved: the bank customer, the loan approval officer & supervisor, and regulatory bodies.